blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 ## Troubleshooting

 * Top up your SIM card and check if it works
+* Disable the PIN lock on your SIM card (using your phone)
 * Check that all the dependencies and configurations are correct
 * Check your sketch for errors.
 Click the **Verify** button to compile your sketch without uploading it
 * Check your board and port selections